 - 1. What do we study in political theory? - 2.
-Write down the features of political theory. - 3.
+Write down the features of political theory.. - 3.
 Why should we read political theory?
 Explain. - 4.
 Political theory is very relevant in solving questions related to equality and freedom".
 How?
 Prove it with logic.

 - 1. (B) A is true and R is alos true.
-R is the correct explanation of A. - 2.
-(D) A and R both are true but R is the correct explanation of A. - 3.
-(D) All of the above - 4.
-(C) State and Government
+R is the correct explanation of A.

+- 2. (D) A and R both are true but R is the correct explanation of A.

+- 3. (D) All of the above

+- 4. (C) State and Government

 - 5. (B) 20th century

 - 6. (D) Plato

-- 7. (C) Greek
+- 7. (c) Greek

-- 8. (C) They have mind And Language to communicate with each-others.
+- 8. (c) They have mind And Language to communicate with each-others.

 - 9. Political theory reflects the systematic form of ideas and policies that have shaped our social life, government and constitution. - 10.
-On explaining the meaning of Swarajya. - 11.
-Common people do not consider politics to be good. - 12.
+On explaining the meaning of Swarajya.
+11. Common people do not consider politics to be good. - 12.
 Political science is based on certain ideals while politics is based on opportunity and opportunism. - 13.
-This leads to knowledge of political rules / principles, equality, freedom and democracy, which is essential for democracy. - 14.
+This leads to knowledge of political rules/principles, equality, freedom and democracy, which is essential for democracy. - 14.
 State government. - 15. (d) All of the above. - 16.
 Freedom, equality, justice or democracy (others mentioned in the text) - 17.
 Citizens aware for successful operation of democracy. - 18.
 Right - 19.
 Right.

 - 1. The word politics derives from the Greek word 'polis'.
-Which literally means 'city state'. - 2. (i) Study of state and government. - (ii) Study of power and ideologies. - 3.
-Aristotle, Plato, Russo, Kautilya, Karl Marx and Dr. Ambedkar. - 4.
-In Political Theory mainly studies social life, government and constitution, freedom, justice, democracy, secularism etc.
+Which literally means 'city state"...

+- 2. (i) Study of state and government.

+- (ii) Study of power and ideologies.

+- 3. Aristotle, Plato, Russo, Kautilya, Karl Marx and Dr. Ambedkar.

+- 4. In Political Theory mainly studies social life, government and constitution, freedom, justice, democracy, secularism etc.

-- 5. (1) For information about governance. - (2) To understand the rights and duties.
+- 5. (1) For information about governance.

+- (2) To understand the rights and duties.

+Four Marks Answers.

-- 1. Political Science is Science Scholars who consider political science as science argue that science is a systematic knowledge and political science is also studied in a systematic way.
-It is possible to use in it, it has the ability to predict and can be used as a laboratory of history and the whole world. - Political Science is not Science: Those who do not consider it a science, say that the principles of political science are not clear, but despite the same reasons in politics, it is not possible to use it in political science.
+1. Political Science is Science Scholars who consider political science as science argue that science is a systematic knowledge and political. science is also studied in a systematic way.
+It is possible to use in it, it has the ability to predict and can be used as a laboratory of history and the whole world..

+Political Science is not Science: Those who do not consider it a science, say that the principles of political science are not clear, but despite the same reasons in politics, it is not possible to use it in political science.
 It also has no real laboratory.
-The scientific method cannot be adopted in its study. - 2.
-Political theory discusses those ideas On the basis of which political institutions are formed.
+The scientific method cannot be adopted in its study.

+- 2. Political theory discusses those ideas On the basis of which political institutions are formed.
 Political theories explain the differences between different religions.
 It explains the meaning of concepts like equality and freedom. - 3.
-In the daily life, the person is seen struggling for freedom and equality at every step, for example, water has to be filled on the public drains even if it is equally about entering the temple.

-Four Marks Answers (1+1+1+1)

-- 4.b.
-Values like freedom, equality and justice. - 4.c.
-Social and political events. - 4.a.
-Provides training to citizens to think rationally about political questions and to assess social, political events properly. - 4.d.
-Major political thinkers of past and present.
+In the daily life, the person is seen struggling for freedom and equality at every step, for example, water has to be filled on the public drains even if it is equally about entering the temple.. - 4.
+Four Marks Answers (1+1+1+1) - 4.1 Values like freedom, equality and justice.
+(B) - 4.2.
+Social and political events.
+(C) - 4.3 Provides training to citizens to think rationally about political questions and to assess social, political events properly.
+(A) - 4.4 Major political thinkers of past and present.
+(D)

-Watch the cartoon carefully and assess yourself, write the answer in your own discretion or with the help of the Teacher.